tastyigniter/ti-ext-local/README.md

 #### Creating locations

-To create a location, navigate to *System > Settings > Locations* in the admin area.
+To create a location, navigate to *Manage > Settings > Locations* in the admin area.
 Click on the **New** button, fill in the required details such as name, address, and description, and save your changes.

 #### Setting current location